Back to Kemp Acoustics Home

 In plane wave propagation the continuity condition was that the volume

-velocity must be equal on and meaning that the
+velocity must be equal on

-mass of air flowing out of equals the flow of mass into at any
+mass of air flowing out of

 given time.
 This implies that the velocity, which is assumed to be constant